 It’s not the trampoline for adults, but the story that I had around it.
 When you step back and look at many of the stories we tell ourselves that keep us from living fully, we need to reexamine them immediately and rewrite them.

 Trampoline parks and Ninja Warrior obstacle courses for adults.
 Are you guys ready to make every day an adventure here?
 Let’s begin.
 So here’s a really cool, odd fact about me.

 I am almost 50 years old and I have never jumped on a trampoline.
 That’s right.
 My kids have been invited to millions of trampoline park birthdays.
-A lot of my friends have trampolines.
+A lot of my friends have trampolines for adults.
 And yet I’ve resisted doing all of them all the time.